Detailed Guide forComputer Programmers in San Diego County

 The job of Computer Programmer will appeal to those who enjoy activities that involve working with ideas, and that require an extensive amount of thinking.
 The Computer Programmer occupation satisfies those with investigative interests.
 Investigative occupations involve searching for facts and figuring out problems.
 Results-oriented individuals who are independent workers and like making decisions should enjoy this type of job.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Computer Programmers in California is $90,655 annually, or $43.58 hourly.
-The median wage for Computer Programmers in San Diego County is $80,317 annually, or $38.61 hourly.
+The median wage in 2016 for Computer Programmers in California was $90,655 annually, or $43.58 hourly.
+The median wage for Computer Programmers in San Diego County was $80,317 annually, or $38.61 hourly.
 The median is the point at which half of the workers earn more and half earn less.